ImageMagick/Usage-Markdown/layers/index.md

 [![\[IM Output\]](coalesce_canvas.gif)](coalesce_canvas.gif)

-When dealing with a image consisting on multiple layers, [Coalesce](#coalesce) can be used to generate a 'Progressive Layering' of the image.
+When dealing with an image consisting of multiple layers, [Coalesce](#coalesce) can be used to generate a 'Progressive Layering' of the image.
 But to do this we need to take a few precautions, to disable any 'GIF animation' handling by the operator.

 ~~~